NDari/picol/README.md

 ### Motivation

-Wanted to a minimal Tcl implementation, which could be used as an experimental extention mechanism for golang projects.
+Wanted a minimal Tcl implementation, which could be used as an experimental extention mechanism for golang projects.

 #### TODO
-+ Support interface{} as the command argument type of string
++ Support interface{} as the command argument and return type instead of string
 + Reduce memory allocations, like instead of using string type use byte array as parser input and tokens would be byte slices on the source array.
 + More test-cases